Arborvitae/Geoshape/docs/layermanage.rst

 Remove a Layer
 --------------
-Removing a layer will remove it completely from GeoNode for all users.
+Removing a layer will remove it completely from Geoshape for all users.

 #.
 Click on the Edit Layer button and select Remove This Layer